Dear Parents and Carers,

 Physical Education

-P.E sessions will take place on a Tuesday afternoon, our unit will be 'Gymnastics'.
-We will perform balances including one-footed, shoulder stand, arabesque, dish and arch with some control.
-We will then develop our basic rolling actions, two footed jump, jump ¼ turn and jump ½ turns.
-We will create a sequence of up to 6 elements with changes of level, direction and clarity of shape.
-We will finally work with a partner to create and combine a short sequence using the floor and mats showing fluency and clarity of movement.
+P.E sessions will take place on a Tuesday afternoon, our unit will be 'Athletics'.
+We will be developing our pull, push and sling throws focusing on accuracy and control.
+We will be practicing and performing a standing long jump.
+We will then be developing our skills using our fundamental skills to perform a hop, step and jump to achieve a triple jump.
+We will devise a combination of five jumps, performing five basic jumps consecutively to reach the furthest distance.
+We be able to choose the correct type of throw to at different targets and distances.
 Please ensure your child comes into school wearing their full P.E kit.
 The kit should include a yellow P.E top with the school's logo matched with black shorts, joggers or leggings and black pumps or trainers.
 Over the top, children will wear their school jumper or cardigan.
 All jewellery must be removed, please ensure earrings are taken out before the session or covered with plasters.

 PSHE